Logic is the study of the principles and methods of valid reasoning

 - Paradoxes

-- A paradox is a seemingly valid piece of reasoning leading to an absurdity.
+- A paradox is a seemingly valid instance of reasoning leading to an absurdity.

 - Philosophy